scalarorg/bitcoin-vault/docs/op_return.md

 - It contains 8 bits.
 - Structure:

-  - bit 0-1: type of the taproot tree (can be extended in the next bits)
+  - bit 7-6: type of the taproot tree (can be extended in the next bits)
-    - `00`: one branch, only covenants
-    - `01`: one branch, only keys (not implemented yet, reserved for future)
+    - `00`: one branch, only keys (not implemented yet, reserved for future)
+    - `01`: one branch, only covenants
     - `10`: more than one branch, and dont have only-covenants feature
     - `11`: more than one branch, and have only-covenants feature
   - other bits: reserved for future features

 - Example:
+  - `00000000`: one branch, only keys (not implemented yet, reserved for future)
+  - `01000000`: one branch, only covenants
+  - `10000000`: more than one branch, and dont have only-covenants feature
-  - `0x01`: only one covenant branch, and not have only-covenants feature
+  - `11000000`: more than one branch, and have only-covenants feature
-  - `0x00`: only

 #### Dest Chain